BraedenSilver/BraedenSilver/README.md

 # Welcome to My GitHub Profile 👋

 Hello there!
-I'm Braeden Silver.
+I'm ShidWit.
 This is where I showcase my coding projects.
 Feel free to explore.

 ## GitHub Stats